 We are reintroducing the 2.5″ high pedestal for the smaller/shorter and miniature breeds.
 The dish part is the same capacity as the 5″ wide dry food/water bowl.
 This height dish is not suitable for average size pets it is too short and will force them to stoop down too far to be comfortable.
 It is only meant for pets such as the Munchkin cat, the Dachshund dog, the tiny Chihuahuas, and Yorkies.
 Should you need to add an inch or 2 to the height of the taller Classy Cat Dish or Bowl, sitting it on an overturned 6″ wide unglazed plant pot saucer works well, or use an overturned souffle baking dish.
 An overturned flat bottom dog bowl works well also.
 These items all have unglazed bottoms so not slippery.
 With normal use it’s very unlikely the dishes and bowls will be pushed off them.

-Avoid handling pottery with soap on your hands.
-Bath tub decals, or pieces of them can be applied to the pedestal to help prevent it slipping from your hand in soapy water.
+Avoid handling pottery with soap or lotion on your hands.
+Or use bath tub decals, or pieces of them applied to the pedestal to help prevent it slipping from your hand in soapy water.

 The eating surface of a pet’s dish should not be below the level of their (inside) stomach, or higher than their chest for ultimate comfort.
 The group image shows how the 3 taller styles relate to each other in rim height, the bowls are different depths.
 The shortest blue one is 4″ high to the rim, while the tallest eggshell water bowl is 6″ high.
 The pink dry food bowl is 5.5″ high and the grey wet food dish is 5.25″ high to the rim.

-There are 2 of the Oval shaped, almond colored Large Basset Hound bowls, they hold 4 cups and measure 6″ high, 5″ wide and 9″ long.
+The Oval shaped, almond colored Large Basset Hound bowl with stand, holds 4 cups and measure 6″ high, 4.5″ wide and 9″ long.

 The Honey brown and blue bowls without pedestals were made to fit an approximate 6″ to 7″ space in a metal or wood feeder.
 They hold 4 cups each.
 These dishes have all the same benefits as the other dishes on this website.
 Prices vary on these items.
 Please contact us if you are interested in any of these products.
 Images, prices and shipping costs from Canada will be sent to anyone interested.